justin-pyne/math-projects/README.md

 # probability-projects

 This repository contains a collection of Python scripts that demonstrate various probability concepts.
-Each script is a separate project that focuses on specific aspects of probability, such as different probability distributions, random variables, and expected values.
+Each script is a separate project that focuses on specific topic in probability

 ## Projects